home-assistant/developers.home-assistant/docs/core/platform/application_credentials.md

 }
 ```

-You may optionally add description placehlder keys that are added to the message by adding a new method in `application_credentials.py` like the following:
+You may optionally add description placeholder keys that are added to the message by adding a new method in `application_credentials.py` like the following:

 ```python
 from homeassistant.core import HomeAssistant